 “ICGEB had an enormous impact on my career; it provided an international environment rich in experimental skills and ideas, training in leadership and diplomacy of science through life testimonials of young scientists and experienced researchers.
 My collaborations have developed through the ICGEB network, following the rules of respectand excellence learned in Trieste.”

 The ICGEB SMART Fellowships Programme (Scientific Mobility for Advanced Research Training) has been running since 2014, to promote the mobility of researchers between ICGEB Member States as a way of fostering South-South cooperation.
 This programme has been particularly popular and, from feedback received from the fellows and the host supervisors, has proven extremely useful and beneficial for both parties.
+The map below shows the 2020 and 2021 mobility of ICGEB SMART fellowship awardees and the South-South mobility of Arturo Falaschi fellowship awardees.

 For more information: